 |What we found is that the effect of charisma “kicks in” when the economy and the incumbency record alone do not predict a clear winner.
 In this sense, it appears that voters are very pragmatic because:|

 |Based on how well they perceive the economy to be doing, they either reward or punish the incumbent candidate (or party) by voting for or against them.|

 |If it is unclear how well the economy is doing—a situation we refer to as “attributional ambiguity” — they then closely scrutinize the candidates, which is when they are most likely to be swayed by the allure of charisma.|

-Taken together, what these results show is that charisma really makes a big difference in times of attributional uncertainty — that is, when it is unclear whether the organizational performance we tend to attribute to leaders is good or bad.
+Taken together, what these results show is that charisma really makes a big difference in times of attributional uncertainty — that is, when it is unclear whether the organisational performance we tend to attribute to leaders is good or bad.
 Interestingly, in the experiment, we also found that charisma even mattered, albeit less so, when performance signals were clear.
-Thus, charisma seems to help across-the-board and it can give leaders the benefit of the doubt across an array of situations, even when the performance of their organization is poor.
+Thus, charisma seems to help across-the-board and it can give leaders the benefit of the doubt across an array of situations, even when the performance of their organisation is poor.
 For those interested, for a more technical treatment of this topic, see our recent article titled “Charisma: An ill-defined and ill-measured gift.”

 What can we say about the current U.S. elections?
 Presently, econometric forecasts seem to communicate a clear negative signal which should, in and of itself, be sufficient to drive voters’ decisions against the incumbent party — in other words, the Republicans currently have the upper hand.
 However, the situation can still change in the coming months.
 If the state of the economy improves substantially the Democrats will have a clear chance.
 Or, if the signals become ambiguous, charisma will kick in and the presidency will be up for grabs.
 We will post our own forecast shortly after both parties nominate their candidates (here).